ros-hybrid-behaviour-planner/so_data/README.md

 The `aggregation_distance` attribute ensures that gradients within a certain distance will be aggregated, e.g. gradients centered at (9|9|0) and (8|9|0) will be aggregated when the `aggregation_distance` is set to 1.0.
 Setting this parameter to 0 means that only gradients at the exact same position will be aggregated.

-The calculations of the methods which return values for use in behaviours or sensors are based on the stored data.
+The second step of aggregation, which determines subsets of gradients to be used in mechanisms, is realized on the stored data.

 ### Evaporation

 Evaporation is one of the basic mechanisms presented in the paper by Fernandez-Marquez et al.
+It can be either triggered by a thread (ev_thread) in predefined time intervals.
-It is applied both before storing received data as well as when requesting a list of gradients from the buffer (options see Aggregation).
+Otherwise, it is applied both before storing received data as well as when requesting a list of gradients from the buffer (options see Aggregation).
 To ensure that all data is up-to-date, each received message is evaporated before it is stored using `_evaporate_msg(msg)`.
-Parameters: `msg` is a soMessage.
 It returns the evaporated message or `None` in cases where the diffusion radius is smaller than the specified minimum diffusion and the goal radius of the gradient is zero.

 The whole buffer can be evaporated using `_evaporate_buffer()`.